venkatpx/dcos-docs/1.9/usage/debugging/stuck-deployment/index.md

 DC/OS services or pods often fail to deploy because the resource offers from Mesos do not match or cannot match the resources the service or pod requests in the [Marathon application definition](/docs/1.9/usage/marathon/application-basics/)).
 Below is an overview of the offer matching process.

-1. You post an application or pod definition to Marathon either via the DC/OS CLI (`dcos marathon app add <my-service>.json`) or the DC/OS web interface.
+1. You post a service or pod definition to Marathon either via the DC/OS CLI (`dcos marathon app add <my-service>.json`) or the DC/OS web interface.
 The service specifies resource requirements and/or placement constraints as well as the number of instances to launch.

 1. Marathon adds the new service or pod to the launch queue.